-Whether you are building a new pool or if you already have one, these tips can help you be more water-wise, making your pool more eco-friendly.
+Whether you are building a new pool or if you already have one, these tips can help you be more water-wise, making your pool more eco-friendly this summer.

 Something as simple as a pool cover can reduce water evaporation by 97%.
 This also saves you money.
 If you’re building a new pool consider building it in a partly shaded area and invest in a good pool cover.
 In countries like Namibia and Australia, the use of pool covers are very common.